-The world’s deadliest peacekeeping mission has recorded a twofold increase in fatalities among its troops from improvised explosive devices this year, reinforcing what analysts say: more sophisticated attacks are being carried out by jihadists in Mali and elsewhere in the Sahel region of West Africa.
+The world’s deadliest peacekeeping mission has recorded a twofold increase in fatalities among its troops from improvised explosive devices this year over last year, reinforcing what analysts say: more sophisticated attacks are being carried out by jihadists in Mali and elsewhere in the Sahel region of West Africa.

 Half of the 28 uniformed peacekeepers deaths recorded this year by Minusma, the United Nations peace operation, came from IED attacks, according to internal data shared with PassBlue by the mission.
 Of the 21 peacekeepers who died from assaults, or “hostile acts,” this year (so far), all of them have been African, according to the mission.
 Africans make up most of the peacekeepers in Minusma.